ABitOfEverything/VicariousNetworksWeb/README.md

 # Vicarious Networks New Website - Designed by Tom Apter

-This is the GitHub repo for hte new Vicarious website, built using the Angular Framework with Material Design
+This is the GitHub repo for the new Vicarious website, built using the Angular Framework with Material Design